digitalsanctum/aws-poller/README.md

 # aws-poller
-The following describes the setup for an experiment whose purpose is to determine the IP addresses of a specific AWS service.
+The following describes the setup for an experiment to determine the IP addresses of a specific AWS service over time.

 In this case, I'd like to know the IP addresses associated with DynamoDB in the us-east-1 region.
+A shell script runs on an EC2 instance in an endless loop.
+For each iteration of the loop, we call `dig` and combine the result with various other metadata we're interested in.
+We then persist in a DynamoDB table to be queried later and perhaps do things like cross-reference the IP address and timestamp with Flow Log records.

 ## Create DynamoDB Table